mr-abhi-shek/astro-website/src/content/pratibha/application.md

 text : " “  Be The Best You Can be With the pratibha scholarship program”"
 button: " Pratibha App now"

-paragraph: "  Since 2016, the Kiran Foundation has been committed to assisting talented students in their progress.
-Students from the Kiran Foundation family are currently touching new heights of success with their talent and dedication.
-Some others are diligently working with dedication and perseverance to build their future in their respective fields."
+paragraph: "Since 2016, the Kiran Foundation has been dedicated to empowering talented students in their pursuit of excellence.
+Our alumni are achieving remarkable success, while others are diligently working towards building their future in their respective fields."

-paragraph2: "Like in previous years, this year too, the Kiran Foundation will provide full support to talented and economically weaker students in their education, sports, or arts—whichever field aligns with their abilities and interests.
-Along with financial assistance, personal guidance and counseling will also be provided.
-The goal of the Kiran Foundation is to make these students successful and capable so that they not only improve their family's standard of living but also become a source of inspiration for society by utilizing their talents effectively."
+paragraph2: " This year, we continue our commitment to providing comprehensive support to talented and economically disadvantaged students in their chosen field of education, sports, or arts.
+Our support extends beyond financial assistance to include personalized guidance and counseling.
+Our ultimate goal is to equip these students with the skills and confidence to not only improve their family's standard of living but also become a source of inspiration for society by harnessing their talents effectively."

-eligibilty: "Eligibility:"
+eligibilty: "Eligibility Criteria:"
-eligibiltyListOne: " Age: Must be 14 years old or pass the 8th grade."
+eligibiltyListOne: " Age: Applicants must be at least 14 years old or have passed the 8th grade."
-eligibiltyListTwo: " Type: Must be bright and talented."
+eligibiltyListTwo: " Type: Applicants must demonstrate exceptional talent and potential."
-eligibiltyListThird: "  Financial Status: Family’s monthly income should be less than 20,000."
+eligibiltyListThird: "  Financial Status: The family's monthly income should not exceed ₹20,000."
-eligibiltyListFourth: " Other scholarship: Should not be a recipient of any other scholarship (private or sponsored by state or central government)."
+eligibiltyListFourth: " Other Scholarships: Applicants must not be recipients of any other scholarship (private or sponsored by state or central government)."

 dates: " Important Dates:"
 datesListOne: " Last Date for Submitting Applications: April 30, 2024"